LenShustek/readtape/README.txt

 *** Thanks to:
  - Paul Pierce for the original inspiration of his similar work 10+ years ago.
- - Al Kossow for the tape drive, for making lots of good suggestions (Saleae, .tap format, compressed files, etc.), and for reading many tapes to try.
  - Grant Saviers for detailed consulting on tape nitty-gritties.
+ - Al Kossow for the tape drive, for making lots of good suggestions (Saleae, .tap format, compressed files, etc.), and for carefully reading many, many tapes from the collection of the Computer History Museum.

 Len Shustek
  6 Feb 2018
-17 May 2018, 27 May 2018, 8 Oct 2018, 4 Aug 2019, 29 Dec 2019
+17 May 2018, 27 May 2018, 8 Oct 2018
+ 4 Aug 2019, 29 Dec 2019